LiaIvanick/GLEON_ZIG/scripts/README.md

 ## Creating READMEs

 Each cleaned dataset needs a `README` associated with it that explains the data cleaning process.
-An example of this can be found in `data/derived_products/obertegger_disaggregated` (FIX NAME).
+An example of this can be found in `data/derived_products/obertegger_disaggregated`.
 At a minimum the `README` should include:

 * Your name and contact information
 * List of input and outputs